mbrandenburger/do-protocol/README.md

     [03:59 PM] do-protocol$ echo -n X | tr X '\0000' | nc localhost 1337
     [03:59 PM] do-protocol$

+    [05:17 PM] do-protocol$ echo -ne "DO hallo\n\n" | nc cloud2.ibr.cs.tu-bs.de 8037
+    DONE 911b33ba90678bee998f75bb510757d1

+Stress test:

+    Server runs on cloud2.ibr.cs.tu-bs.de:8037.
+The start_clients.sh script starts a lot of clients.
+After starting this script on three machines, the server slows down but still alive =)
+    We can observe that simple request on a local machine needs more time to process.

+    Starting some clients on three different machines: bin/start_clients.sh

+    In that scenario, a request needs a little more time echo -ne "DO hallo\n\n" | nc cloud2.ibr.cs.tu-bs.de 8037

+    See screen shot in bin/resources

 Used frameworks
 ===========